observeinc/terraform-provider-observe/docs/resources/resource_grants.md

 subcategory: ""
 description: |-
   NOTE: This feature is still under development.
 It is not meant for customer use yet.
   Authoritative.
+Should not be used together with any observe_grants targeting the same resource as they will conflict.
   Manages the complete set of grants for a given resource, replacing any existing ones.
   If no grants are specified, only admins will have access.
 ---
 # observe_resource_grants

 NOTE: This feature is still under development.
 It is not meant for customer use yet.

 Authoritative.
+Should not be used together with any `observe_grant`s targeting the same resource as they will conflict.

 Manages the complete set of grants for a given resource, replacing any existing ones.
 If no grants are specified, only admins will have access.
 ## Example Usage
 ```terraform
 data "observe_workspace" "default" {